 About the Ride

-Located on the Oregon/California border, the gorgeous Art of Survival Century on May 23 takes you on a journey through scenic farm country and spectacular sites including the first US National Wildlife Refuge, the Pacific National Monument and the Lava Beds National Monument where amazing geology and geography surround you on all sides.
+Located on the Oregon/California border, the gorgeous Art of Survival Century on May 27 takes you on a journey through scenic farm country and spectacular sites including the first US National Wildlife Refuge, the Pacific National Monument and the Lava Beds National Monument where amazing geology and geography surround you on all sides.
+The ride was named the 5th Best Bike Ride in Oregon, and it’s no wonder why.

 The organizers established the Art of Survival Century to highlight the complex history of the region, which was the site of the largest and most turbulent World War II internment camp.
 They also hope to bring much-needed tourism support to the small towns around Tulelake.